peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 Simple variables are simple.
 For example, `a=1` sets `a` equal to 1.
 You don't need to declare a type or anything special.
 However, to use the variable, you must precede it by a dollar sign.
 So, `b=$a` will set `b` equal to `a`'s contents.

 Let's get fancy and set a variable equal to today's date.
 At the command prompt, `$ date +%Y-%m-%d` will print out the date in YYYY-MM-DD format, like 2017-12-01.
 See `date --help` for a full list of format options.
-In the script, we can write `a=date +%Y-%m-%d` to put today's date into the variable `a`.
+In the script, we can write ``a=`date +%Y-%m-%d` `` to put today's date into the variable `a`.
 Now, any time we want to use that date, we can use `$a` instead.
 For example,

-`you need to find out how to type the quote inside an inline code block`

 {% highlight bash %}
 #!/bin/bash